marmelab/react-admin/docs/Admin.md

 ## `notification`

 You can override the notification component, for instance to change the notification duration.
-It defaults to 4000, i.e. 4 seconds, and you can override it using the `autoHideDuration` prop.
+A common use case is to change the `autoHideDuration`, and force the notification to remain on screen longer than the default 4 seconds.
 For instance, to create a custom Notification component with a 5 seconds default:

 ```jsx
 // in src/MyNotification.js